TetianaChykalova/user-db-server/README.md

 # USER Database
 ## server side

+Educational project for learning SSR using the example of connecting React and Express in different repositories.

 ### Implementation

 The project is a user database.
 Data is received via the request API on the server side (Express.js) and displayed on the client side (React.js)